Only 420€ per week!

 Teach English to novice monks in authentic monasteries!

 This program is tailored for those who are interested in teaching English and at the same time learning something new themselves!
-You will be teaching to monks of all ages inside a monastery, which will give you the unique opportunity to immerse in their day-to-day lifestyle and learn about Buddhism.
+You will be teaching monks of all ages at a monastery, which will give you the unique opportunity to immerse in their day-to-day lifestyle and learn about Buddhism.

-During this program, you will teach different subjects including English and have one on one English conversation class to the monks at the monasteries.
+During this program, you will teach different subjects including English and have one on one English conversation classes with the monks at the monasteries.
 You will also get a chance to learn about Buddhism while doing this.
-You will be teaching to novice monks, both adults and children!
-You will be staying either in the monastery or in an accommodation nearby, this will allow for fully immersing into the lifestyle of the monks!
+You will be teaching novice monks, both adults and children!
+You stay either in the monastery or in an accommodation nearby, this will allow for fully immersing yourself into the lifestyle of the monks!

-After your introduction week at Kathmandu, During the monastery teaching phase at the Monastery, you will be accommodated at the monastery itself.
-You will be sharing room with other participants.
-We have monastery in different locations – Kathmandu, Pharping, Namobuddha, and Serlo – Everest region.
+After your introduction week at Kathmandu, during the monastery teaching phase at the monastery, you will be accommodated at the monastery itself.
+You will be sharing a room with other participants.
+We have monasteries in different locations – Kathmandu, Pharping, Namobuddha, and Serlo – Everest region.
 In Kathmandu, the monastery is in Tinchuli, Boudha.
-When you are teaching at Tinchuli, Boudha monastery, you will be staying at the house in Kathmandu because this monastery is damaged by the earthquake so there is no space to stay at the monastery.
-But for other monasteries (Pharping, Namobuddha and Serlo) you will be staying at monastery.
+When you are teaching at Tinchuli, Boudha monastery, you will be staying at the house in Kathmandu because this monastery was damaged by the earthquake so there is no space to stay at the monastery.
+But for other monasteries (Pharping, Namobuddha and Serlo) you will be staying at monastery itself.

-Serlo monastery is the one furthest one which takes about 12 hours of jeep drive and stay overnight in Phaplu and then the next day of about 4 hours hike to the Serlo Monastery.
-Monastery in Namobuddha is about 4 hours drive from Kathmandu.
-Pharping is about 2 hours driving from Kathmandu.
+Serlo monastery is the one furthest one which takes about a twelve hour jeep drive and an overnight stay at Phaplu and then the next day a four hour hike to the Serlo Monastery.
+The monastery in Namobuddha is a four hour drive from Kathmandu.
+Pharping is a two hour drive from Kathmandu.

-To help teach monks English and reversely, to get our participants immersed into the lifestyle in a monastery and to help them learn about Buddhism.
+To help teach monks English and also, to get our participants immersed into the lifestyle in a monastery and to learn about Buddhism.

 You will teach different subjects including English to the monks, both young and old, for about 2 to 3 hours every day.
 Apart from this activity, you are free to also take part in other activities such as kitchen gardening or at the library etc.